USEPA/CMAQ/DOCS/Release_Notes/inline_phot_pgi_floating_point_crashes.md

-# Remove floating point crashes from photolysis rate calculation when using Portland Group compiler.
+# Removing sporadic floating point crashes from photolysis rate calculation with the PGI Fortran compiler.

-**Author/P.O.C.:**, [William T. Hutzell](mailto:hutzell.bill@epa.gov), Computational Exposure Division, U.S. EPA
+[William T. Hutzell](mailto:hutzell.bill@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description
-The changes remove crashes when the model is compiled using the pgi compiler with debug options.
-Floating point errors within the in-line calculation of photolysis rates cause the crashes because exponentials are being evaluated at very large negative REAL(8) numbers for the **TWOSTREAM_S** and **get_aggregate_optics** subroutines within the **PHOT_MOD.F** and **CLOUD_OPTICS.F** files, respectively.
-Code changes limit lowest value of the exponential argument to -709.090848126508 which corresponds to 9.0x10<sup>-307</sup> so exponentials evaluated below the limit are set to 9.0x10<sup>-307</sup> .
+The changes remove sporadic crashes when CMAQ is compiled using the PGI compiler with debug options.
+Floating point errors in the inline calculation of photolysis rates occur when exponentials are evaluated at very large negative REAL(8) numbers for the **TWOSTREAM_S** and **get_aggregate_optics** subroutines in the **PHOT_MOD.F** and **CLOUD_OPTICS.F** files, respectively.
+These code changes limit the lowest value of the exponential argument to -709.090848126508, which corresponds to 9.0&nbsp;x&nbsp;10<sup>&#8209;307</sup>.
+Exponentials that are evaluated below the limit are set to 9.0&nbsp;x&nbsp;10<sup>&#8209;307</sup>.

 ## Significance and Impact
-Simulations over current CMAQ benchmark and CONUS domains show no differences when the model is compiled the intel version 17.0 and gcc version 6.1 compilers.
-When using the pgi version 17.4 compiler, concentration differences are much less then 0.1% from most species.
-Monoatomic chlorine, hypochlorous acid, and formyl chloride had isolated differences on the order of 10% for concentrations below 10<sup>-5</sup> to 10<sup>-8</sup> ppmV.
-Their locations were over the Gulf of Mexico and the Florida pennisula
+Simulations over the 12-km CMAQ Southeast benchmark and CONUS domains show no differences when the model is compiled the Intel version 17.0 and gcc version 6.1 Fortran compilers.
+When using the PGI version 17.4 Fortran compiler, concentration differences are much less than 0.1% for most species.
+Monoatomic chlorine, hypochlorous acid, and formyl chloride had differences on the order of 10% for concentrations below 10<sup>&#8209;5</sup> to 10<sup>&#8209;8</sup> ppmV in isolated locations over the Gulf of Mexico and the Florida peninsula.

 ## Files Affected